-I have 3 more guys living with me and we all have a routine which we all follow regularly.
-I am the last person to leave the house and my coworker leaves before me.
+I have 3 guys living with me and we all have a routine which we follow regularly.
+I’m often the last person to leave the house, where one of them who happened to be my coworker usually leaves before me.

-One day I was ready to go the office and was stepping outside the door when I noticed someone has closed the door from outside.
+One day I was ready to go to the office and was stepping outside the door when I noticed someone had closed the door from outside.